 - A shortcut to the .searchconnector-ms file is created in the Links folder (%userprofile%/Links).

-- A shortcut appears in the Windows Explorer navigation Favorites pane, allowing the user to navigate into the new data store, and query the Web service.
+- A shortcut appears in the Windows Explorer navigation Favorites pane, enabling the user to navigate into the new data store and query the web service.

-- Providing a dynamic link on your Intranet site, for example, that generates custom .osdx files based on user choices or the current scope within a site
+- Providing a dynamic link on your intranet site; for example, one that generates custom .osdx files based on user choices or the current scope within the site.

 "application/opensearchdescription+xml".
 Optionally, you can use the icon supplied by Microsoft to identify search connector link.

 Push deployment describes any type of deployment that does not depend on user initiative to install the search connectors.
 Common methods of push deployment are: